urilivshits/pageinference/.user/queries.md

 ## 2025-03-11 12:39:50
 "lets continue:
 1. after first message is sent upon sending the second message for inference it says no active tab found even though im still on it"

+## 2025-03-11 13:14:54
+"follow the rules and address the following:
+1. make sure the project follows consistent design philosophy
+2. as far as i can tell some elements have border radius and some dont (such as popups external border)
+3. lets follow design philosophy of google chrome as close as possible"